What is SIDS ?

 - was drinking alcohol during pregnancy

-any of these, but you may need to pay
+There's no need to panic if any of this factors apply to your situation, but you may need to pay

-child has none of these risk factors or several, it is
+child has none of these risk factors or several, it is ALWAYS important

-to follow the guidelines for
+to follow the prevention guidelines.

 About SIDS and Statistics